 • Accident Probability Forecasting

 Machine learning in insurance analyzes historical collision data, weather forecasts, and traffic patterns to predict high-risk zones.
-Additionally, ML algorithms enable preventive driver alerts and targeted premium adjustments for at-risk policyholders.

 3. Predictive Analytics in Life Insurance